anhaidgroup/active_matcher/examples/advance-example.md

 trained_model = active_learner.train(sampled_fvs, seeds)
 ```

 That's it.
 All other steps remain the same.
-In particular, note that in Step 13 (Applying the Trained Matcher), even though you trained the matcher on examples selected from the sample (in Step 12), you should now apply the trained matcher to *all* examples in the candidate set to predict match/non-match.
+In particular, note that in Step 13 (Applying the Trained Matcher), even though you have trained the matcher on examples selected from the sample (in Step 12), you should now apply the trained matcher to *all* examples in the candidate set to predict match/non-match.
 So the code for Step 13 remains the same, which is as follows:
 ```
 fvs = trained_model.predict(fvs, 'features', 'prediction')
 fvs = trained_model.prediction_conf(fvs, 'features', 'confidence')